jmineroff/Domino-Launchpad-Quickstart/README.md

 <img src = readme_images/ProjectVisibility.png width="800">
 </p>

-Add your instructor or another attendee as a collaborator in your project.
+[optional] - If a colleague of yours has an account in this Domino, you can add them as a collaborator in your project.

 <p align="center">
 <img src = readme_images/AddCollaborator.png width="800">
 </p>

 Change their permissions to **Results Consumer**.
+This permission level does not allow them to start executions or change files in your project, but will allow them to see files and published artifacts.

 <p align="center">
 <img src = readme_images/ResultsConsumer.png width="800">